MauKMu/homework-2-implicit-surfaces-MauKMu/README.md

 - The white squares with holes are made from a scaled cube, from which a cylinder is subtracted.
 - The contraption that shoots the cylinders is made from the **addition** of two "capped cylinders", a sphere, and a scaled cube.
 Note I avoided the smooth blend on purpose to give this a more mechanical look.
 - The animations are achieved by rotating, translating, and scaling the point used to sample each SDF accordingly.
 I developed an overly-complicated method of parametrizing these animations that led to the use of several uniform time variables in the shader.
+    - Small note: the pieces with holes on them fly off into the distance.
+This is due to a dilemma I had when deciding what to do with the pieces, since the game does not show what happens to them at the end of the "production line".
+I chose the simplest solution of just making them fly off into the distance, since this is technically something that could happen in-game (it's just that the player would never see it), and I thought it was entertaining.
+- **Ambient occlusion** is computed using IQ's "5-tap" method explained in the external resource linked below.
+- A **sub-surface scattering approximation** is computed using a combination of IQ's AO method and the ideas presented in [this GDC presentation](https://colinbarrebrisebois.com/2011/03/07/gdc-2011-approximating-translucency-for-a-fast-cheap-and-convincing-subsurface-scattering-look/).

 ## External References